 Welcome!
 I teach music to children and adults in Windsor Terrace.
-My approach is fun, personal, and goes way beyond music - I want to help students build life skills they can use.
+My approach is fun, personal, and goes beyond music.
+I want to help students build life skills they can use.
 I use the piano, percussion, and games to help each student connect their voice and ears, to feel rhythms, how to read music, and how to play.
 Whether they're into in the raw emotion of the blues, the depth of classical medleys, or confidently playing a simple folk song, I'm there to guide them.

 "Learning piano with Brett has been really great for Kai’s confidence and focus, and he’s having a great time doing it!" ~ Ryan (mother of Kai, 8)